Share your contact details with us and we’ll be in touch soon.

 These Spanish tax rates on savings income are as follows from 2021:

-Maximum contribution base: €4,720.50 per month for 2024
+Maximum contribution base: Increased to €4,909.50 per month in 2025.

 Payroll data management and storage in Spain is subject to various legal and regulatory requirements.
 The specific processes and systems used may vary from one organisation to another, but there are common practices and regulations that apply across the county.